MahediKamal/MFC-Multi-Language-Support/README.md

-Currently all the resource are in english version, Now we will create the chinise version of it.
-Do These following steps:
+Currently, all the resources are in English version, Now we will create the Chinese version of it.
+Do The following steps:

-	solution -> rght click -> Add -> New Project -> MFC DLL -> give project name(In my case I choose CHN) -> Ok
+	solution -> right click -> Add -> New Project -> MFC DLL -> give project name(In my case I choose CHN) -> Ok

 Now the solution explorer will look like this - `figure 9`
 <br>